taogen-docs/resources-of-learning/directions/web-frontend-resources.md

 - **The Road to React: Your journey to master plain yet pragmatic React.js** (2018) by Robin Wieruch
 - **Learning React: Modern Patterns for Developing React Apps** (2nd, 2020) by Alex Banks and Eve Porcello
 - **Learning React: Functional Web Development with React and Redux** (2017) by Alex Banks and Eve Porcello
+- React Key Concepts: Consolidate your knowledge of React’s core features by Maximilian Schwarzmüller
 - React Cookbook: Recipes for Mastering the React Framework by David Griffiths, Dawn Griffiths
 - React Explained: Your Step-by-Step Guide to React (2020) by Zac Gordon
 - React Hooks in Action: With Suspense and Concurrent Mode by John Larsen